thejat/dynamic-network-growth-models/readme.md

 ### Code for the paper "Block-Structure Based Time-Series Models For Graph Sequences" (2017)

 This codebase is for algorithms proposed in the aforementioned [paper](https://arxiv.org/abs/1804.08796).
-It consists of the following python scripts:
+It consists of the following python3 scripts:

   * graph_generators.py : has the synthetic/real instance generators
   * graph_estimators.py : has the proposed algorithms